From Button Masher To Skull Smasher

 If you've ever played a fighting game, then you know that intense matches inevitably lead to crazy palm sweat.
 That's no good!
 You cant have your hands slipping and sliding everywhere while you're trying to put the hurt on your buddy who owes you money.
 There are $2 dollars at stake!

 Thankfully, we're here to help.
 Pick up a pack of moisture wicking KontrolFreek Performance Grips to keep hand sweat from getting in the way of your combos.
-We actually just released two new versions: Grips XP (Extra-Padded) and Grips XT (Extra-Thin) to fit your desired level of comfort!
+We actually just released two new versions: Original Grips and Grips XT (Extra-Thin) to fit your desired level of comfort!
 What a coincidence!

 Practice Mode is Your Friend